oimodeler/oimodeler/docs/source/index.rst

     - oimModel: Working with gray and chromatic models defined in Fourier plan, early implementation of Image-plan based models
     - oimData class: No filtering, no optimization of data
-    - oimSimulator: Simulated data and chi2 computation (no filtering no flagging yet)
+    - oimSimulator: Simulated data and chi2 computation (no filtering yet)
+    - oimFitter : Implementation of a basic emcee-based fitter
     - oimPlot: Basics plots of oifits data and uv-plan plot
     - oimUtils: Spatial frequencies, baseline name, length and PA, create oifits arrays

+    No module is complete and have been fully verified up to now

 A Few examples
 --------------